Ameer1807/Tableau-Portfolio-Project/README.md

 # Tableau-Portfolio-Project
-Developed a Tableau dashboard for HR to analyze employee data.
-The project showcases skills in data preparation, calculated fields, and creating a professional, end-to-end business intelligence solution.
-It provides a summary view and detailed records, demonstrating proficiency in Tableau desktop and dashboard design.

 ✅ Problem Statement:
 Developed a Tableau dashboard for a Human Resources department to provide a comprehensive view of employee data.
 The project aimed to create a solution with both a high-level summary view and a detailed employee record view for in-depth analysis.